chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 #### Configuring Project Limit

-By default, Chef Automate is currently limited to six projects.
-If you would like to increase that limit, you will need to do so using the Chef Automate CLI:
+By default, Chef Automate limits you to six projects.
+You can increase the project limit using the command line.

 First, write the file with your new project limit: